pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

     - maximum distance to cluster center
     - silhouette

+### Anamoly detection
+  - the process of finding outliers within a dataset called an anomaly
+  - data or patterns appear suspcious or malicious
+  - ex
+      - intrusion detection
+      - fraud detection
+      - systems health monitoring

 ### Deep Learning
 - advanced form of machine learning that tries to emulate learning process of human brain